 Procurement Training

-An agency must provide training guidance for all agency staff charged with procurement responsibilities related to PSAs or POS contracts The training must educate such staff on the procurement requirements and practices established by OPM’s standards, the agency’s written procedures, and State policies, statutes, and regulations.
-OPM shall seek to work with Agencies and provide guidance as needed to help ensure State agency training is consistent with Statewide standards and requirements.
+An agency must provide training for all agency staff charged with procurement responsibilities related to PSAs or POS contracts.
+The training must educate such staff on the procurement requirements and practices established by OPM’s standards, the agency’s written procedures, and State policies, statutes, and regulations.
+OPM shall seek to work with Agencies and provide training tools as needed to help ensure State agency training is consistent with Statewide standards and requirements.

 Participation in agency training should be made mandatory for any supervisory or non-supervisory agency employee, including program staff, having responsibility for procuring goods, services, or other assets through a contract.